matiasmane/BWA/README.md

 Requests: Displays pending requests and has a field for sending a new re-quest.

 **Discussions**
 Renders the discussions page.
-Shows discussions the user is part of.
-Of-fers an option to create a new discussion.
+Offers an option to create a new discussion or join everyones channel.
-Create discussion: Create a discussion and choose the participants.
+Create discussion: Create a private channel.
 Discussion: Display the messages and their information in a specific discussion.

 **Events**